skyezive/Space-Object-Tracker/README.md

 If the packages are installed correctly, you should see the respective package versions printed without any errors.
 ## Usage Guide
-The `updating2dgui` project is a graphical user interface (GUI) application that allows users to interact with the system easily.
+The `SatelliteTrackerGUI` project is a graphical user interface application that allows users to interact with the system easily.
 It requires the `CelestrakAPI` dependency file to be present.
 ### Prerequisites

-Before running the updating2dgui application, make sure you have the following:
+Before running the SatelliteTrackerGUI application, make sure you have the following:

 1. **IDE (Integrated Development Environment):**
    - Ensure you have an IDE installed on your machine.